Looking for the best Blue Mojito cocktail recipe?

 We love serving our Blue Mojito recipe on hot days in the summer at family barbecues, cottage happy hour and on a sun-soaked patio.

 When preparing a traditional mojito, fresh lime juice is added to sugar (or to simple syrup) and mint leaves.
 The mixture is then gently mashed with a muddler.
 The mint leaves should only be bruised to release the essential oils and should not be shredded or sliced.
-Then rum (which we are substituting for vodka) is added and the mixture is briefly stirred to dissolve the sugar and to lift the mint leaves up from the bottom for better presentation.
+Then rum is added and the mixture is briefly stirred to dissolve the sugar and to lift the mint leaves up from the bottom for better presentation.
 Finally, the drink is topped with ice and soda water.
 Mint leaves and lime wedges are used to garnish the glass.

 Our Blueberry Mojito recipe below is listed for one person.
 If you’re hosting a large gathering feel free to multiply the ingredients by the number of guests and muddle the drink in a punch bowl or jug rather than a cocktail shaker.